Chart Color Schemes

 Noosaville ranks among the oldest 10% of areas nationwide

-The median age in Noosaville is 56 years, which is significantly higher than Rest of Qld's average of 41 years and considerably older than Australia's national norm of 38 years.
-Compared to the Rest of Qld average, the 75-84 cohort is notably over-represented in Noosaville at 14.8%, while the 25-34 year-olds are under-represented at 6.3%.
+The median age in Noosaville is 56 years, which is significantly higher than Rest of Qld's average of 41 years and considerably older than the national norm of 38 years.
+Compared to the Rest of Qld average, the cohort aged 75-84 years is notably over-represented in Noosaville at 14.8%, while those aged 25-34 years are under-represented at 6.3%.
 This concentration of the 75-84 age group is well above the national average of 6.0%.
-Between the 2021 Census and present, the 75 to 84 age group has grown from 13.2% to 14.8%, while the 85+ cohort increased from 4.0% to 5.3%.
-Conversely, the 65 to 74 cohort has declined from 19.8% to 17.1% and the 55 to 64 group dropped from 15.6% to 13.9%.
-By 2041, Noosaville's age composition is expected to shift notably.
-The 85+ age cohort is projected to expand substantially, increasing by 591 people (112%) from 528 to 1,120.
+Between the 2021 Census and the present, the percentage of Noosaville's population in the 75 to 84 age group has grown from 13.2% to 14.8%, while those aged 85 years and above increased from 4.0% to 5.3%.
+Conversely, the percentages of those aged 65 to 74 years have declined from 19.8% to 17.1% and those aged 55 to 64 years dropped from 15.6% to 13.9%.
+By 2041, Noosaville is projected to experience notable shifts in its age composition, with the 85+ age cohort expected to expand substantially by 591 people (112%), from 528 to 1,120.
 Notably, the combined 65+ age groups will account for 73% of total population growth, reflecting the area's aging demographic profile.
-On the other hand, both the 55 to 64 and 65 to 74 age groups are expected to see reduced numbers.
+Conversely, both the 55-64 and 65-74 age groups are projected to have reduced numbers by 2041.